Things in the 80s that are unacceptable in today’s society

-(WSYR-TV) — Those who lived in the 80s certainly hold some unforgettable memories that no one else can fully understand.
-The 80s were filled with poofy hair, vibrant clothing, rock n’ roll… and a lot of unsafe or unethical actions that were legal at the time.
+(WSYR) — Those who lived in the 80s certainly hold some unforgettable memories that no one else can fully understand.
+The 80s were filled with poofy hair, vibrant clothing, rock n’ roll … and a lot of unsafe or unethical actions that were legal at the time.

 In today’s world, parents are much more aware of the dangers that can come from things they went through when they were younger.
 Some people look back at the experiences as “character building” moments, but others might see them as inhumane or morally wrong.